 A transportation management system or TMS is a category of software that helps in planning and executing the physical movement of goods.
 It can be used by all members of the supply chain from manufacturers to distributors and third-party logistics providers (3PLs) - virtually any party that wants to coordinate shipments.

-The sought-after feature of TMS is its control tower capabilities, illustrated below.
-Overlooking the whole shipment process, a TMS control tower captures data about goods in real-time using API or EDI technology and thus provides its users with valuable data from manufacturers to distribution centers, through delivery, and to customers.
+Overlooking the whole shipment process, a TMS control tower captures data about goods in real-time via API or EDI connections and thus provides all users with valuable updates as shipments move from manufacturers to distribution centers, through delivery, and to customers.
 You can read more about API and EDI in our detailed overviews.

 This data can in turn be transformed into analytics on your supply chain performance, financial situation, and customer service issues.
 Which is where you start your optimization journey.